OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/index.md

 You can see how this is actually done by our [open source Calamari project](https://github.com/OctopusDeploy/Calamari/blob/master/source/Calamari.Shared/Deployment/Conventions/ConfigurationTransformsConvention.cs).
 :::

-:::hint
+## Windows Service and Console Application configuration transforms need special treatment

-**Windows Service and Console Application configuration transforms need special treatment** Octopus looks for configuration transform files that match your executable's configuration file.
-Visual Studio has built-in support for this scenario for ASP.NET Web Applications, but it doesn't offer the same support for Windows Services and Console applications - you will need to take care of this yourself.
+Octopus looks for configuration transform files that match your executable's configuration file.
+Visual Studio has built-in support for this scenario for ASP.NET Web Applications, but it doesn't offer the same support for Windows Services and Console applications, you will need to take care of this yourself.

-In Visual Studio your configuration file will be **`app.config`** and is renamed during the build process to match the executable - e.g., The **`app.config`** file for **`YourService.exe`** is renamed to **`YourService.exe.config`**.
+In Visual Studio your configuration file will be **`app.config`** and is renamed during the build process to match the executable, e.g., The **`app.config`** file for **`YourService.exe`** is renamed to **`YourService.exe.config`**.

 To make sure Octopus can run the configuration transforms for your Windows Services and Console Applications: